Understanding Dog Joint Pain

 Limping or Uneven Movement

-Limping or favoring one leg can appear on and off, especially after activity.
+why your dog may be limping or favoring one leg can appear on and off, especially after activity.
+Owners sometimes notice this change before realizing a joint problem may be developing.
 The movement may look uneven rather than consistently painful, which can make it harder to recognize at first.
+In some cases, this may progress to a dog not putting weight on back leg, which can signal a more serious underlying issue.

 Difficulty Rising or Lying Down